Help! I think I have An Identity Crisis

 - You put yourself last (self-care)

-- Choosing to stay home and quitting your job (working outside of the home gave you self value)
+- Choosing to stay home and quit your job (working outside of the home gave you self value)

 - Not having a support system